Extensional Independence: Introduction

 Finally, in Section~\ref{inerf}, we prove a further negative result.
-Until now we were concerned with a fixed consistent base theory, say $U$, and looked at questions of the form: \emph{given a sentence $\phi$ \dots?} But we could also ask: given in index $i$, if ${\sf W}_i$ is a finite extension of $U$, \dots\ The first style of question is extensional in the input and the second intensional.
-We show that, in the intensional case, we have a much stronger negative result, to wit, there is \emph{no} computable function $\Phi$ satisfying the following condition.
-For any natural numbers $i$ and $j$, if $\mathsf{W}_i$ and $\mathsf{W}_j$ are deductively equivalent consistent finite extensions of $U$, then $\Phi(i)$ and $\Phi(j)$ converge to sentences, \begin{description} \item[Weak Independence] $U \nvdash \Phi(i)$ and $\mathsf{W}_i \nvdash \neg\, \Phi(i)$; \item[Conditional Extensionality] $\mathsf{W}_i \vdash \Phi(i) \leftrightarrow \Phi(j)$. \end{description}
+We show that, in the intensional case, we have a much stronger negative result, to wit, there is \emph{no} computable function $\Phi$ satisfying the following condition (Corollary \ref{if_cor2}).
+For any natural numbers $i$ and $j$, if $\mathsf{W}_i$ and $\mathsf{W}_j$ are deductively equivalent consistent finite extensions of $U$, then $\Phi(i)$ and $\Phi(j)$ converge to sentences, \begin{description} \item[Weak Independence] $U \nvdash \Phi(i)$ and $\mathsf{W}_i \nvdash \neg\, \Phi(i)$; \item[Conditional Extensionality] $\mathsf{W}_i \vdash \Phi(i) \leftrightarrow \Phi(j)$. \end{description} Thus, in this sense, effective if-essential incompleteness is inherently intensional, that is, any effective choice of an independent sentence of a finite extension must essentially depend on the particular c.e.~presentation of the finite extension.